jasmin-alvarez/Methods/README.md

 var str = "How are you doing today?";
 var res = str.split(" ");

-Substr :method extracts parts of a string, beginning at the character at the specified position, and returns the specified number of characters.
+12)Substr :method extracts parts of a string, beginning at the character at the specified position, and returns the specified number of characters.
 Time Complexity: O(N)
 Example :
 Extract parts of a string: